kooBH/2-speaker-single-process/README.md

 device 0 : analog output speaker
 device 12 : USB output sepeaker

 When I take device 12 for RtOutput.
 It didn't work.
-Didn't play throuth JBE Pebbles.
+Didn't play through JBE Pebbles.
 Device 0 and device 5(monitor speaker) worked.

 But when I set device 12 as default output and use device 13(defaukt) and device 0.